taz1003/Portfolio-Project-1---Talent-Knox/README.md

 ## Testing
-  - I tested that this website works perfectly in different browsers: Chrome, Firefox, Opera GX, Edge
+  - I tested that this website works perfectly in different browsers: Chrome, Firefox, Opera GX, Edge, etc.
   - I confirmed that this website is responsive, looks aesthetically pleasing and functions properly on all standard screen sizes using the Chrome DevTools and Screenfly, as well as using different mobile phones.
   - I confirmed that the links and styles presented in the nav bar and the footer works perfectly as intended in all screens and browsers.
   - I have confirmed that the sign up form works flawlessly including the age and talent selectors, submit and the reset buttons.